-Most of us probably don’t pay much attention, but we use ‘templates’ in our everyday life.
-We are using them so much, in fact, that our devices are even starting to figure out what we are going to say/type next.
-For instance, when I go to fill out a form in Google and I start to type my name, Google will try to auto populate the other fields for address, email, phone number, etc. Google knows that I have used this information many times before and has essentially created a template for me.
-Of course the world of Pathology is much more complex than filling in fields for name and address, but there are still so many areas where you are likely saying the same or very similar phrases again and again.
+Most of us probably don’t pay much attention, but we use "templates" in our everyday lives.
+We are using them so much, in fact, that our devices are even starting to figure out what we are going to say or type next.
+For instance, when I go to fill out a form in Google and I start to type my name, Google will try to auto-populate the other fields for address, email, phone number, etc. Google knows that I have used this information many times before and has essentially created a template for me.
+Of course, the world of pathology is much more complex than filling in fields for name and address, but there are still so many areas where you are likely saying the same (or very similar) phrases again and again.

 Over the years I have had many users tell me that I can’t template what they say because there is too much variability.
-My answer to this is, “That’s true, but it’s not true”.
-Whenever someone tells me this, I always think of the Forensic Pathologist I have been assisting for almost 9 years.
-He once flat out told met that speech recognition wouldn’t work for him because his dictations are too variable.
+My answer to this is, “That’s true, but it’s not true.”
+Whenever someone tells me this, I always think of the forensic pathologist I have been assisting for almost nine years.
+He once flat-out told met that speech recognition wouldn’t work for him, because his dictations are too variable.
 Then, one day as he was dictating, I started talking along with him...

 He’s been saying the same things over and over again for so many years that he really didn’t recognize it as a template.